Code-Institute-Submissions/JochenFM-Milestone1/README.md

 - [ ] as and when more blog entries will have been posted, I envision to increase the categories under which they are archived and searchable beyond the current one of "recent posts" such as by geographical region, historial period, or another set of categories related more closely to the content of paperwork
 - [ ] expand on the submission form as here http://notchesblog.com/write-for-notches/ and also insert further specifications of sunmission guidelines in terms of aims, scope and style.
+- [ ] add tooltip from Bootstrap to Data Protection Policy tick box on 'contributions.html' with brief information what these are such as "At no time will we share your data with other people or companies, the data provided will become part of the database of this blog exclusively..." and a link to more information on this.
 ## Technologies Used ##

 * [Balsamiq](https://balsamiq.com/)